mjansson/rpmalloc/README.md

 Cross-thread deallocations are more costly than in-thread deallocations, since the spans are completely owned by the allocating thread.
 The free operation will be deferred using an atomic list operation and the actual free operation will be performed when the owner thread requires a new block of the corresponding size class.

 VirtualAlloc has an internal granularity of 64KiB.
 However, mmap lacks this granularity control, and the implementation instead keeps track and atomically increases a running address counter of where memory pages should be mapped to in the virtual address range.
 If some other code in the process uses mmap to reserve a part of virtual memory spance this counter needs to catch up and resync in order to keep the 64KiB granularity of span addresses, which could potentially be time consuming.

+The free, realloc and usable size functions all require the passed pointer to be within the first 64KiB page block of the start of the memory block.
+You cannot pass in any pointer from the memory block address range.